Chapter 17 - It Will Never Be the Same Again

 The disparity in wealth between the haves and the have nots

-Some white people feeling they were losing their political power to people of color.
+Enough white people feeling they were losing their political power to people of color.

 Have’s vs. Have Nots

 America had been born with the unbridled optimism of individuals being able to pursue their dreams no matter who they were.
-Who and where you were born did not matter as it had in the old countries.
-The fact that America became that epicenter of innovation resulted in certain American’s from all kinds of backgrounds acquiring unheard of wealth.
+Who and where you were born did not matter as much as it had in the old countries.
+The fact that America became the epicenter of innovation resulted in certain American’s from all kinds of backgrounds acquiring unheard of wealth.
 That was the attractor.
 How it played out was something else.

 From the beginning the founders had worried about the undue influence of large business organizations or cartels (eventually called corporations) on the governance of America.
 These organizations had the money to buy politicians who would then pass laws and evoke policies that would benefit their bottom lines many times to the detriment of the rest of the country.

-So, this was not a new problem, although it had gone through some cycles where big corporations were regulated and the middle class benefited more from what they created.
+So, this was not a new problem, although there had been some cycles where big corporations were regulated and the middle class benefited more from what they created.
 But currently, the majority of the wealth in this country was continuing to be concentrated again in less than 1% of the population.
 When you look back at history, when this GAP gets too extreme, the people eventually light the torches and come after the monarchs or whatever they call themselves at that point.
 That does not turn out well for anyone in the short term.